rockstor/rockstor-doc/disks.rst

 Quoting from the configuration page:

-*"The Redirect role.
-This role is always required for any drive that is partitioned.
-Without it Rockstor cannot be sure which of the partitions on a drive you wish to use.
-It is required even if there is only one partition found.
-Without the addition of this role the only way a partitioned drive can be used is for it's entire contents to first be wiped, including any and all partitions and all date there in: resulting in the drive no longer being partitioned.
-The drive can then be used in the Rockstor default Whole Disk
-configuration: no partitions and no roles.
-The only time Rockstor will add the redirect role itself is when a user imports a multi device pool that has a btrfs in partition member.
-All other cases require the user to manually set the desired partition, including the initial btrfs import device; only additional devices within the imported pool will automatically have a redirect role set if required.*
+*"The Redirect role is always required for partitioned drives.
+Rockstor will only add the redirect role itself when importing a multi device pool with 'btrfs in partition' members.
+All other cases require user selection of the desired partition, including on the initial import device.
+Only one Redirect role (partition) per device is supported.*

-**N.B.Rockstor only supports the use of one partition (redirect role) per device.
-Although other partitions may exist they will be ignored.**

-*Please note that a drive's Redirect role will affect the action taken when it is wiped from within the Rockstor interface.
-If a valid redirect to an existing partition exists then the contents of that partition will be deleted.
-But if there is no redirect role then the entire drive and all it's partitions and associated data will be wiped.
-The command used internally to accomplish the wipe is "wipefs -a devname"."*
+**A drive's Redirect role defines the Wipe action.
+A Redirect + Wipe erases a partitions data and filesystem.
+No Redirect + Wipe erases the entire drive and all it's partitions.
+The wipe command used is "wipefs -a devname".** "

 The Redirect role is essentially a pointer to the partition one wants to use on a disk instead of using the whole disk (recommended).
 No Redirect role